 When I first incurred this injury back in 2007 to my right leg via a jet skiing accident, with it having been very traumatic and stressful, I didn’t feel the need to document my experience.
 Although looking back now I wish I had.
 Having suffered my bilateral injury this time around I felt a need to share my experience since after doing much research and online searches, I realize that this injury is becoming more and more common among active individuals and any and all advice is helpful to pass on.
 It was helpful to me for the few people that were available online that documented their experience.

 This ‘blog’ is a work in progress.
 I will update relevant content as often as I can, but rest assured I want this to be a great resource for anyone having gone through or is currently going through this terrible injury.
 If you know someone who is or has gone through this injury please share my site to them.

 If you are a fellow ‘Quadder‘, please contact me or post anywhere on this site.
 I feel the more people who contribute and share about their experience the better.
 We can all learn from each other and our experiences.
 Every person’s injury is different and every person story is unique and worth sharing with other fellow quadders.

 Having gone through this experience not only once but twice, I feel I have a duty to share and maybe give some words of wisdom and/or guidance to others.
 I know a lot of what I had to overcome and changes I had to make in my daily life to just getting around and doing daily chores are worth noting in my opinion.
 There isn’t a Quadriceps Tendon Rupture Recovery Manual that your doctor or physical therapist hands out to you.
 There is quite a lot you have to figure out as you go with this injury.

 Thank you for visiting my corner of the web and I hope you find this site useful and insightful.
 If you have content to share please let me know.
 Again check back often as I will be updating content regularly.
-Feel free to friend me on Facebook and I can answer any questions you might have.
+Feel free to friend me on Facebook and also take a look at my YouTube channel as I can answer your questions you might have.